 Statins are often recommended to help prevent a first heart attack or stroke (called primary prevention).

 They are also used to reduce the risk of having a repeat heart attack or stroke in someone who has already had one (called secondary prevention).In general, you should consider being on a statin if you: *

-Despite recommendations, many people are hesitant to take a statin, most often due to fears of side effects they have read or heard about.
+Despite recommendations, many people are worried about taking a statin, most often due to fears of side effects they have read or heard about.
 But most people who take a statin do not have side effects.

-As with starting any medication, it is important to talk with your health care provider, share concerns and ask questions.
+As with starting any medication, it is important to talk with your health care team, share concerns, and ask questions.
 For example:

-Your health care provider may have already talked with you about how a risk calculator can be used to determine your risk of developing ASCVD or having a heart attack or stroke.
+Your care team may have already talked with you about how a risk calculator can be used to find your risk of developing ASCVD or having a heart attack or stroke.
 This calculator factors in things like:

-Because your risk can change over time, it’s important to have ongoing conversations with your health care provider about what steps you can take to stay healthy.
+Your care team may also consider other factors that play a role or affect your risk.
+Because your risk can change over time, it’s important to keep talking with your care team about what steps you can take to stay healthy as you age.

-Begin treatment if you’re deemed to be at high risk for heart attack or stroke.
+Begin treatment if you’re found to be at high risk for heart attack or stroke or already had either.

 Come back for repeat testing.

 Not all statins are the same.
-If you have a side effect with one or even several of the available statins, you still may be OK to take a lower amount (dose) of statin, a different statin or a (non-daily) longer-acting statin.
+If you have a side effect with one or even more than one of the available statins, you still may be OK to take a lower amount (dose) of statin, a different statin or a (non-daily) longer-acting statin.

-If statins aren’t enough to lower your ASCVD risk or you can’t take them for some reason, your health care provider may recommend non-statin therapies.
+If statins aren’t enough to lower your ASCVD risk or you can’t take them for some reason, your health care team may recommend non-statin therapies.

-These might include ezetimibe, which blocks cholesterol from being absorbed in the intestine, and the newer proprotein convertase subtilisin/kexin type 9 (PCSK9) inhibitors.
+These might include ezetimibe, which blocks cholesterol from being absorbed in the intestine, proprotein convertase subtilisin/kexin type 9 (PCSK9) inhibitors or bempedoic acid.